A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • Those bags of groceries need to be brought inside.

-• The committee decide on the budget proposal.
+• The committee decides on the budget proposal.

 • My sister, along with her friends, is going to the concert.

-• The employee ___ (arrives, arrive) at the office every morning by 8 a.m.
+• The employee arrives at the office every morning by 8 a.m.

-• A group of tourists ___ (was, were) exploring the historic downtown area.
+• A group of tourists was exploring the historic downtown area.

-• My friend as well as her siblings ___ (enjoys, enjoy) going to the beach.
+• My friend, as well as her siblings, enjoys going to the beach.

-• The new technology ___ (has, have) made our work much more efficient.
+• The new technology has made our work much more efficient.

-• The team of soccer players ___ (prepares, prepare) for the big game tomorrow.
+• The team of soccer players prepares for the big game tomorrow.

 Linking Words of Contrast: Elevate Your Communication with Precision and Nuance

-Alright, grammar mavens, get ready to take your communication skills to new heights with a crucial advanced grammar concept: linking words of contrast.
-These little linguistic gems are the secret sauce that can transform your writing and speech from good to great.
+Linking words of contrast is the secret sauce that can transform your writing and speech from good to great.

 • The new design is modern and sleek, yet it maintains a timeless aesthetic.